naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">IdAndAppearance</span> | Named&lt;String&gt; | ID of the printer to modify and the appearance to set.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID">idAndAppearance</span> | named string | ID of the printer to modify and the appearance to set.
 When ID or appearance are not provided, will use default ones.
-default | Boolean | Whether to make the printer the default one.
-Default printer will be subject of all the printer-related commands when `printer` parameter is not specified. hideOther | Boolean | Whether to hide all the other printers. pos | List&lt;Decimal&gt; | Position (relative to the screen borders, in percents) to set for the modified printer.
-Position is described as follows: `0,0` is the bottom left, `50,50` is the center and `100,100` is the top right corner of the screen. visible | Boolean | Whether to show or hide the printer. time | Decimal | Duration (in seconds) of the modification.
+default | boolean | Whether to make the printer the default one.
+Default printer will be subject of all the printer-related commands when `printer` parameter is not specified. hideOther | boolean | Whether to hide all the other printers. pos | decimal list | Position (relative to the screen borders, in percents) to set for the modified printer.
+Position is described as follows: `0,0` is the bottom left, `50,50` is the center and `100,100` is the top right corner of the screen. visible | boolean | Whether to show or hide the printer. time | decimal | Duration (in seconds) of the modification.
 Default value: 0.35 seconds.

 </div>